The Global Negotiator – Making, Managing, and Mending Deals Around the World in the twenty-first Century (Book Review)

 Publication Date: 2006-11-29

-As the subtitle suggests, an international business arrangement is not simply about making a deal, but rather about forming a valuable partnership, that requires both care and maintenance.
-This is especially relevant as we look at creating a joint partnership over the long term and are challenged by the perpetual changes that influence and affect today’s political and economic realities.
+As the book’s subtitle suggests, an international business arrangement is not simply about making a deal.
+Instead, it’s about forming a valuable partnership and applying both care and maintenance.
+This point is especially relevant as we look at creating a joint partnership over the long term.
+Also relevant are the challenges brought about by the perpetual changes that influence today’s political and economic realities.
 The book is solidly based on years of applied research conducted in international settings.

-Part 2 covers an equally important realm of international deal making in discussing at length how to manage your deal effectively once you’ve both signed on the dotted line.
-This section also reveals how to develop a contract into both a partnership and a strong partnership by revealing the means to reinforce the ongoing commitments that must develop between the parties involved.
-In negotiations where the power relationship is uneven, we are provided with a host of useful strategies and tactics to overcome and approach any imbalance to make a more effective deal.
+Section 2 covers an equally important realm of international deal-making in discussing at length how to manage your deal effectively once both sides have signed on the dotted line.
+This section also reveals how to develop a contract into a strong partnership.
+It reveals how to reinforce the ongoing commitments that must develop between those involved.
+For negotiations where the power relationship is uneven, the authors offer a host of useful strategies to overcome and approach any imbalance to make a more effective deal.

-Section 3 covers an even more component of the international dealmaker in describing how to mend problems when things go awry.
-Deals may need to be renegotiated and this may require we learn to use the art of subtle diplomacy to keep things oiled and functioning.
-From renegotiating our existing transactions, to employing the use of mediation intermediaries, we are provided with positive solutions to mitigate any minor and major disruptive disputes that might cause avoidable and needless harm to our negotiated agreements.
+Section 3 covers a crucial element of the international dealmaker in describing how to mend problems when things go awry.
+Deals may need to be renegotiated, and this may require we learn to use the art of subtle diplomacy to keep things oiled.
+From renegotiating our existing transactions to employing the use of mediation intermediaries, the authors offer positive solutions to mitigate any minor or major disruptive disputes that might cause avoidable and needless harm to our negotiated agreements.

-Finally, the reader is offered a very useful and extensive checklist to consider all aspects and components of an international negotiation for both reference and positive application.
-We are also provided a very helpful primer on international business transactions that covers a plethora of additional useful tips and topics ranging from the international sale of goods, letters of credit, international licensing agreements, international franchising agreements, and much more.
+Finally, the authors offer a very useful and extensive checklist for us to consider all aspects of an international negotiation for both reference and application.
+The authors also provide a very helpful primer on international business transactions that covers a plethora of additional useful tips and topics.
+These range from the international sale of goods to letters of credit, international licensing agreements, international franchising agreements, and many more.